North Pole, Alaska - July 19, 2009 - page 2 of 2

 berries

 Below: Since it is a known fact that moose roam in these woods, it is very possible that this grass is matted down because a moose slept there.
-This prompted the two RV Gypsies to return to these same woods at 2 a.m. hoping to see moose.
+This prompted Lee and Karen Duquette to return to these same woods at 2 a.m. hoping to see moose.
 Remember that it is not very dark at 2 a.m. this time of year.

 Lee Duquette started to bring a flashlight and Karen Duquette started laughing.
-Lee did not realize why Karen was laughing until after he opened the door of the RV and saw that it was not dark outside.
+Lee did not realize why Karen was laughing until after he opened the door of the RV and saw that it was not dark outside, even at 2 in the morning.

 grass land